hejian3/py3dtiles/CONTRIBUTING.md

 ### Type annotations
 Typing annotations are verified with [mypy](https://mypy.readthedocs.io/en/stable/).
 The whole configuration can be found in the `mypy.ini` file.
 Generic types have been written (to be reused) in the `py3dtiles/typing.py`.

 It is strongly discouraged to ignore an error (with the comment `type: ignore`) because it degrades the efficiency of typing.
-However, if you need to add one, you should specify the ignored error like this:: `# type: ignore [arg-type]`
+However, if you need to add one, you should specify the ignored error like this:: `# type: ignore [arg-type]` and explain the reason in a comment for future reference.

 ### Tests
 Your changes must be covered by tests as much as possible.
-There is a target of 80% coverage.
+We target a 80% coverage.

 The CI runs the tests on each supported version of python.
 Currently, part of the tests are written with the pytest framework and another part with the unittest framework.
 All new tests must be written with pytest and gradually, the tests written with unittest will be migrated to pytest.

 ### Checking the validity of generated 3D tiles
 This step could be done only with the CI.
 With the [3d-tiles-validator](https://github.com/CesiumGS/3d-tiles-validator) tool, the job converts 2 point clouds, merges them and checks if the tilesets and tile contents are valid.

-### Opening a MR
+### Opening a merge request (MR)
-A description must be added explaining the objectives of the MR and the changes and additions made.
-If the MR is linked and solves an issue, you have to specify it in the description.
+A description must be added explaining the objectives of the MR and the rationale of the changes made.
+If the MR solves an issue, please specify it in the MR description and in the commit message with a `Fixes #<issue number>.
+It's also possible (and very welcomed) to mention related issues (or if the issue is not fully fixed) with `Mention #<issue number>.
-If a CI step failed, this must also be specified.
+If a CI step failed and you don't know how to fix it, don't hesitate to ask for help!